inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 !!! tip "Tip: Where do you belong?"

-    A key question you should always ask yourself when designing or writing code is where you code belongs in the architecture:
+    A key question you should always ask yourself when designing or writing code is where your code belongs in the architecture:

     - Is it a presentation, service, or data access layer object?
     - Is the object crossing boundaries between layers?